 [FIGURE 3 FROM STRATEGIC PLAN OMMITTED]

 The EMC conducts a preliminary technical review at a publicly noticed open meeting, considering the completeness of the proposals and whether they are within the scope of the Research Themes and CMQs, which are available on the EMC website.
 EMC website under the section titled “Project Applicants,” along with other related documents (i.e., the ICP and FPP templates).
-At this meeting, which typically occurs in the summer, the EMC the EMC determines if an ICP is completeand within scope.
+At this meeting, which typically occurs in the summer, the EMC determines if an ICP is complete (pursuant to the Grant Guidelines/Request for Proposals issued), whether it falls under the Forest Practice Rules, and how well it aligns with the identified Research Themes and CMQs.
+If an ICP passes this initial technical review, the EMC may request a Full Project Proposal.
 If so, it will email an invitation to the Principal Investigator (PI) to submit a Full Project Proposal by a specified date, typically in June.
 Detailed instructions for completing and submitting the ICP are detailed in the Grant Guidelines (i.e., Request for Proposals), which can be found on the EMC website under the section titled “Project Applicants,” along with other related documents (i.e., the ICP and FPP templates).”

 The related language from the EMC Grant Guidelines document (Section VII(A) beginning on page 13) is shown below.